Create Your Own Future at KPMG (Virtual Insight Day): Thursday 16th September

 Looking for a head start this summer?
 Our gradIreland award winning Internship Programme allows you to become an integral KPMG team member, using your knowledge and skills on big client engagements that really matter – so you can get the most from your summer.

-Applications for our Summer Internship Programme open in December 2019.
+Applications for our Summer Internship will open in December 2021.

 Here are just some of the ways that we